fastrgv/WorldCupSokerban/README.md

 -----------------------
 ## Running:

-Requires OS-X or GNU/linux with a graphics card that supports OpenGL version 3.3;
+Requires Windows, OSX or GNU/linux with a graphics card that supports OpenGL version 3.3;

 Unzip the archive and you will see a new directory appear, that you may rename.